SHOOTING THE BLACK POWDER REVOLVER

 Rogers and Spencer.
 This model incorporates the best design features of the Remington in addition to their own improvements, but they are historically meaningless since the originals were never issued during the Civil War (or any war).
 When the originals were manufactured, they were already obsolete because cartridge pistols were on the drawing boards, there were plenty of revolvers left over from the War and the U.S. Army didn't want to issue a pistol they would just have to recall in a couple of years.
 Because they were never issued or used by the military, many originals are in outstanding condition and may be mistaken for modern reproductions.
 Besides their mechanical virtues, many people like the feel of the hand grip.

 Starr single or double action.
-I consider these novelty pistols since so few were issued.
-The double action model was unreliable and earned the pistol a bad reputation.
+I consider these interesting revolvers, but a novelty pistol since so few were issued.
+The double action model was unreliable and earned the pistol a bad reputation; this bad reputation is maintained by the modern reproductions by Pietta.
 The later single action model was much more reliable and popular.
+As with the Root, I don't recommend them because of their reported lack of quality and high price.

 Confederate manufactured revolvers available in reproduction.Leech and Rigdon.
 A copy of the 1851 .36 Navy Colt with a steel frame.
 Modern copies might be acceptable shooters.

 Spiller and Burr.
-A .36 Navy caliber copy of a solid frame Whitney (early Remington), but with a brass frame.
+A .36 Navy caliber copy of a solid frame Whitney, but with a brass frame.
 Another rare novelty pistol.

 LeMat.
 I consider these novelty pistols too since so few were actually made and were probably too heavy and large to have actually been carried by the few Confederate officers they were given to.
 Originals were in .40 caliber so today's .44s are fakes.

 Griswold & Gunnison.
 A .36 Navy caliber copy of the 1851 Colt.
 The originals had a gunmetal (reddish) bronze frame.
 Historically significant because this model, although greatly inferior to the Colt, was the best and most popular pistol made in the Confederacy (about 3,700 manufactured).
 Fortunately, today's cylinders and barrels are made from modern homogeneous steel and not from twisted bars of wrought iron, as were many of the originals.
-The barrels and cylinders of modern copies have a smooth, deep blue finish the wrought iron of the originals couldn't have had.
+The barrels and cylinders of modern copies have a smooth, deep blue finish that the wrought iron of the originals couldn't have had.
 Modern copies are likely to have a frame of ordinary brass so avoid full charges and strictly avoid any fakes in .44 Army caliber.
-I wonder how many of these were thrown away as soon as the officer could get his hands on a captured Colt or Remington?
+I wonder how many of the originals were thrown away as soon as the officer could get his hands on a captured Colt or Remington?
+The reproductions are far superior to originals in terms of strength, appearance and reliability.

 How much you should spend on your revolverAs it is with most things in life, the higher quality you buy, the better it works and the more fun it is to own.
 This is very true when it comes to the replica pistols.
 The cheap revolvers work OK, but if you really want to shoot well and own something you are proud of, buy something that is slightly more than you think you can afford.
 "Nobody was ever sorry they bought quality" is something that should be considered when hesitating to spend the extra money on an extra nice pistol.
 While I'm throwing out aphorisms, consider that "a thing of beauty is a joy forever" and something beautifully made is seldom cheap.